Pomax/socketless/README.md

 The browser-side client class is a thin client that is kept in sync with the server-side client's `state` object.
 As such, the browser-side client is never a source of authority, all true state is maintained by the real client.
 The only function the browser-side client needs to implement is:

-- `update()`, called automatically any time the real client's state has changed (typically in response to an API function call).
+- `update(updatedState)`, called automatically any time the real client's state has changed (typically in response to an API function call), `updatedState` reflecting the latest known clietn state.

 The browser-side client _may_ additionally implement any of the API functions, with namespacing, in which case `socketless` will trigger those functions in the browser _after_ resolving those functions in the real client.
 Use this as signals, not as UI updates.